 We integrate company- and sector-specific ESG considerations into our fundamental analysis to identify issues that may not yet be fully priced into markets.
 ESG criteria may be incorporated in three ways:

 We use expert third-party ESG ratings and research alongside our own diligence to deepen our analysis of material ESG issues.

 We may restrict investments in companies that are misaligned with sustainability standards or other values-based preferences as desired by our clients.

 Wafra has the fiduciary responsibility to vote proxies in a way that maximizes shareholder value and reviews expert third-party recommendations for ESG-related proposals.

 Wafra is actively involved in the ESG community and participates in a number of different advisory groups and industry events.
 Relevant research publications include:

-Wafra became a signatory to the United Nations Principles of Responsible Investing (“UNPRI”) in 2016 and, as such, is committed to integrating ESG issues into its investment analysis and decision-making processes.
+Wafra became a signatory to the United Nations Principles of Responsible Investing (“PRI”) in 2016 and, as such, is committed to integrating ESG issues into its investment analysis and decision-making processes.